AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

    ![](assets/collection_sharingadduser.png)

-   The editors cannot change a public collection to a non-public collection and therefore do not have **[!UICONTROL Public Collection]** check box available in **[!UICONTROL Collection Settings]** dialog.
+   The editors cannot change a public collection to a non-public collection and therefore do not have a **[!UICONTROL Public Collection]** check box available in the **[!UICONTROL Collection Settings]** dialog.

    ![](assets/collection-setting-editor.png)